core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    Hereafter, a message is referred to as a "KUDOS (request/response) message", if and only if the second byte of flags is present and the 'd' bit is set to 1.
 If that is not the case, the message is referred to as a "non KUDOS (request/response) message".

 * The seventh least significant bit of the byte 'x' is used for the sender peer to indicate that the byte 'x' and the 'nonce' field are further followed by a byte 'y' and an 'old_nonce' field.
-This bit SHALL only be set when running KUDOS in the reverse message flow {{no-fs-mode}}.
+This bit SHALL only be set when running KUDOS in the reverse message flow {{ssec-derive-ctx-server-init}}.

    * The four least significant bits of the 'y' byte encode the 'old\_nonce' size in bytes minus 1.